9.2 The metaphorical language of record reviews

 As commanding as ever, Mutter is differently intrusive, her pulsations slower and wider – and even she is not above inserting the odd apocryphal smooch.
 (Aug 2018, 110)

-In Chapter 31 we’ll look at some of the psychological drivers that underlie critics’ feelings of discomfort-mixed-with-temptation, exploring the way in which music is perceived as another person with whom one interacts as one listens, and in Chapter 29 as a model of perfectly-shaped feeling and with which one aligns oneself.
+In Part 4 we’ll look at some of the psychological drivers that underlie critics’ feelings of discomfort-mixed-with-temptation, exploring the way in which music is perceived as another person with whom one interacts as one listens and as a model of perfectly-shaped feeling and with which one aligns oneself (on this see also Chapter 12.2).
 In these contexts it’s easy to see how uncomfortable it might be to experience and be moved by a performance one believes (for ideological reasons) to be improper.

 Finally, perhaps most shocking, is the category of comment in which hostility to the Other is at its most blatant, where performers are held not to belong because of where they come from.
 Take this example, reviewing Wu Qian—born, the review notes, in 1984 in Shanghai—who is: